MRS. ANGELA KOUCHERAVY RN, BBA

 Prescription medications can be given to children at school only with a physician/other authorized medical provider’s written order or prescription and a signed request by the parent/guardian given on the Medication Authorization Form.
 Non-prescription/over the counter medications can be administered to students only with written permission from the parent/guardian on the Medication Authorization Form (see link to copy of form above).

 All medication must be brought to school in its original container.

 Parents must supply the school with any emergency medications prescribed by their child’s doctor, along with forms signed by both the doctor and the parent.
 Parents can also provide the school with “safe” food for classroom celebrations involving food if their child has a life-threatening food allergy.

-Virginia law requires that all students entering 7th grade have a tetanus, diphtheria, pertussis (Tdap) booster immunization prior to the first day of 7th grade.
-These students may not attend school without documented proof of having had this dose.
+Virginia law requires that all students entering 7th grade have a tetanus, diphtheria, pertussis (Tdap) booster and one dose of the meningococcal conjugate vaccine prior to the first day of 7th grade.
+These students may not attend school without documented proof of having had these vaccines.

 Screening for Kindergarten, 3rd, and 7th Graders